We are all survivors…

 To keep this story short on this webpage, I'll just tell you that:

-Here I am, 2.5 years post-transplant and still without most of my vision, and LOVING the life I live.
+Here I am, some years post-transplant and still without most of my vision, and LOVING the life I live.
 Seriously.
 I can "see" the world so much more clearly now, without vision.
 My senses (& intuition) have heightened to a new level I never before knew existed for me.
 I decided to do something with my life that I LOVE--- truly love, and am passionate about.
 No more being told what to believe or what I should be doing with my life.
 No more feeling sorry for myself.
 No more claiming sickness/disability as my way of life.
 It was time for me to rise-up and re-claim the power that was meant for me in life... so I am doing it!

 Is your story one that you are in love with?